 Battiste's professional achievements as a producer and arranger for studio, film, stage and television include Sam Cooke's You Send Me, Sonny and Cher's I Got You Babe, Joe Jones'sYou Talk Too Much, Barbara George's I Know and Lee Dorsey's Ya Ya.
 Battiste introduced audiences to New Orleans artist Mac Rebbenack as "Dr. John" and produced his earliest albums.
 Earning six gold records, Battiste spent thirty years in Los Angeles, including fifteen years with Sonny and Cher.
 In 1961, Battiste initiated the first African American musician-owned record label, All For One, better known as AFO Records.
 AFO featured contemporary New Orleans jazz musicians Melvin Lastie, Ellis Marsalis, James Black, Alvin Batiste, Ed Blackwell, Nat Perilliat and Alvin "Red" Tyler.
-In addition to mentoring and tutoring of other music professionals and his musical scoring and conducting for film and television, Battiste has been a lecturer at several colleges including the University of California, Los Angeles; the University of Southern California; Southern University; Mozartium Music School in Innsbruck, Austria; and Le Torri Montanare in Lancano, Italy.
+In addition to mentoring and tutoring other music professionals and his musical scoring and conducting for film and television, Battiste lectured at several colleges including the University of California, Los Angeles; the University of Southern California; Southern University; Mozartium Music School in Innsbruck, Austria; and Le Torri Montanare in Lancano, Italy.

 In 1989, he joined Ellis Marsalis on the Jazz Studies faculty of the University of New Orleans.
 While back in New Orleans Battiste founded the AFO Foundation to document and make available the musical history of the city.
-Battiste remains active in the community and has served as a board member of the Congo Square Cultural Collective, the Louisiana State Music Commission, New Orleans Jazz and Heritage Foundation, Louisiana Jazz Federation, the African Cultural Endowment and numerous other cultural organizations.
-He has received the Beaux Arts Award, the Mayor's Arts Award, the Governor's Arts Lifetime Achievement Award and many others.
+Battiste remained active in the community and served as a board member of the Congo Square Cultural Collective, the Louisiana State Music Commission, New Orleans Jazz and Heritage Foundation, Louisiana Jazz Federation, the African Cultural Endowment and numerous other cultural organizations.
+He received the Beaux Arts Award, the Mayor's Arts Award, the Governor's Arts Lifetime Achievement Award and many others.
 In 1998, the City of New Orleans proclaimed his birthday, October 28 as Harold Battiste Day with a proclamation from Mayor Marc Morial.